Spousal Support: Frequently Asked Questions

 There are four different types of spousal support:

-- Permanent Spousal Support.
-Permanent support or alimony can last until either the husband or wife dies.
+- Permanent Spousal Support-can last until either the husband or wife dies.

-- Temporary Spousal Support.
-Temporary support or alimony can be for a limited time.
+- Temporary Spousal Support-can be for a limited time.
 For example, it could stop when the person getting alimony gets married again.
 It might be paid only while the divorce case is pending.
 It might be paid only until the children are grown.

-- Rehabilitative Spousal Support.
-The judge can order one spouse to pay “rehabilitative alimony.”
-This means alimony to help the other spouse go to school, or get job training, or get back on his or her feet.
+- Rehabilitative Spousal Support– alimony to help the other spouse go to school, or get job training, or get back on his or her feet.
 This type of Spousal Support usually is paid only for a specific limited period of time.

 - Spousal Support “in Gross.”
 This can be done in two ways.

-- One is that the judge might order a one-time payment of a single lump sum as the Spousal Support.
+- The judge might order a one-time payment of a single lump sum as the Spousal Support.
 After that, no further payments are made.

 - Another option is for the judge to set a single total amount to be paid in Spousal Support (just like a one-time lump sum payment), but spread out a number of payments over a specific period of time.